 If you’d prefer not to use a plugin, then you can manually reset your WordPress website.
 The process will be more difficult and take longer — but it will help you understand the fundamentals of a WordPress installation.

-To reset a WordPress site without a plugin, you’ll need to delete your database, create a new one, delete your plugin, theme, and upload files, and rerun the WordPress installation script.
+To manually reset a WordPress site, you’ll need to delete your database, create a new one, delete your plugin, theme, and other files, and rerun the WordPress installation script.
 Let’s break down the process below.

 1. Log into cPanel.

 4. Identify your WordPress database and click Delete under the column labelled “Actions.”

 5. Next, scroll to the Create a New Database section.

 6. Name your new database and click Create Database.
 The page should refresh automatically.

 7. Next, scroll to the Add a User to a Database section.
 Select your previous username (with all its previous permissions) and newly created database from the dropdown menus.

 8. Click Add.